 Teachers and Support Staff are not permitted to administer medication to students, unless in an emergency (for severe allergic reactions in specified children).
-The school's policy contains an Indemnity and Medication form to be completed and signed by parents who want their child to be administered with mediation at school.
-If your child requires medication, please complete and indemnity and Medication Form the office and place the medication in an appropriate container with clearly written instructions.
-The medication is then kept in the school clinic.
-The nurse will be responsible for administering such medication when requires.
+The school's policy contains an Indemnity and Medication form to be completed and signed by parents who want their child to be administered with medication at school.
+If your child requires medication, please complete the Indemnity and Medication Form available at the office.
+Place the medication in an appropriate container with clearly written instructions.
+The medication will then be kept in the school clinic.
+The nurse will be responsible for administering such medication when necessary.
 Children will be called to the office at the prescribed time for such medication.
 If parents bring the medication directly to the classroom, the teacher is advised to send the parents to the office.
 If a student becomes ill or is injured during the school day and is, for that reason, unable to continue with the normal daily program, the student is to go - or, if necessary, to be taken - to the school nurse.
 Students are to: